NB-IoT NIDD via SCEF

 AS registration is called the NIDD Configuration Procedure, and its call flow is as follows.

 - AS registers itself for a particular UE.
-Pending exact API definition, this API may include multiple UEs, as well as, a downlink data message for the UE(s).
+This API may include a downlink data message for the UE.
 Load information (e.g., number of NIDD messages and NIDD time duration) is expected in this API.

 - SCEF performs authentication and authorization.
 SCEF may downgrade the load information, if the specified load exceeds the local limits maintained in the SCEF’s configuration.